Pokemon Go Reveals A Big Aesthetic Change, And Fans Are Not Happy

 Since it was released in early July of 2016, Pokemon Go has become a worldwide phenomenon.
-Sure, its popularity has waned significantly since its release, but the two main screens players are looking at while playing Pokemon Go — the map screen in which your trainer runs around and the encounter screen in which you can capture new Pokemon — have already become iconic to not only Pokemon Go fans, but to anyone who pays attention to the more technology-oriented side of pop culture.
+Sure, its popularity has waned significantly since its release, but the two main screens that players are looking at while playing Pokemon Go — the map screen in which your trainer runs around and the encounter screen in which you can capture new Pokemon — have already become iconic to not only Pokemon Go fans, but to anyone who pays attention to the more technology-oriented side of pop culture.

 Because the visuals of Pokemon Go are so well-known by now, it was a bit jarring, and even more impressive, when Dennis Hwang, a designer at Pokemon Go developer Niantic, unveiled concept art for some enhanced visuals a few days ago at Game Developers Conference 2017.
 Pokemon Go communities across the internet agree the designs, which are not yet ready to be implemented, are absolutely stunning.